Antonio Aguirre Bayesian Forecasting | Quantile Modeling | Research Software

 Antonio Aguirre

 I'm a Ph.D. candidate in Statistics at the University of California, Santa Cruz, advised by Bruno Sansó and Raquel Prado.
-My research centers on Bayesian time series forecasting, quantile modeling, and uncertainty quantification, with an emphasis on scalable variational inference.
-I also explore modern machine learning methods for forecasting, including Deep Echo State Networks (Deep ESN).
+My research centers on Bayesian time series forecasting, quantile modeling, and uncertainty quantification, with an emphasis on scalable inference and research software that can be inspected, tested, and reused.
+I work on river-flow forecast correction, Q-DESN quantile forecasting, and dynamic quantile state-space models.

 Ongoing Projects

-• Quantile-Based Forecast Correction: Bayesian correction and synthesis of river flow forecasts (submitted to Environmetrics).
+• Quantile-Based Forecast Correction: Bayesian correction and synthesis of river flow forecasts (manuscript in revision).

 • Scalable Bayesian Inference: Variational Bayes and Sequential Monte Carlo for real-time updating in operational settings.